tamoghna21/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM in section 7.
-Features used for the SVM are spatial features, histogram features ad hog features.
+Features used for the SVM are spatial features, color histogram features and hog features.
 Before fitting to the SVM, I normalized the features.
+I used GridSearchCV for carrying out an automatic parameter search for SVM tuning.

 ### Sliding Window Search